-First, I rewrite the model without the collateral constraint and remove the relevant credit shocks, which are the leverage shock and the interest rate shock.
-The selected second moments for the rewritten model are presented under the heading of Model [I] in Table 7.
+First, I re-write the model without collateral constraint and remove the relevant credit shocks, which are the leverage shock and the interest rate shock.
+The selected second moments for the re-written model are presented under the heading of Model [I] in Table 7.
 Note that the header of Model [B] is for the baseline model result presented in Table 4.
-The Model [I] does not generate excess consumption volatility and there is no excess non-housing consumption volatility, either (0.79 and 0.69, respectively).
-The ratio of rent volatility to house price volatility is almost one since house price volatility becomes lower due to the absence of the amplification effect generated by the housing collateral constraint.
-More importantly, the model without the collateral constraint fails to yield the positive relationship between relative consumption volatility and house price volatility, as Figure 8a shows.
-Even the housing productivity shock, which generates a weakly positive relationship between two volatilities in the baseline model, produces almost a flat relationship, as the dashed gray line shows.
-Therefore, we can confirm that the financial friction is a crucial feature in explaining excess consumption volatility and the positive relationship between the two volatilities of interest.
+The Model [I] does not generate excess consumption volatility, and there is no excess non-housing consumption volatility, either (0.79 and 0.69, respectively).
+The ratio of rent volatility to house price volatility is almost one since house price volatility becomes lower due to the absence of the amplification effect generated by housing collateral constraint.
+More importantly, the model without collateral constraint fails to yield the positive relationship between relative consumption volatility and house price volatility, as Figure 8a shows.
+Even the housing productivity shock, which generates a weakly positive relationship between two volatilities in the baseline model, produces almost flat relationship, as the dashed gray line shows.
+Therefore, we can confirm that the financial friction is a crucial feature in explaining excess consumption volatility and the positive relationship between two volatility and the positive relationship between two volatility and the positive relationship between two volatility and the positive relationship between the volatility and the positive relationship between two volatility of interest.